-Anthem says will not cover first FDA-approved Duchenne drug
+Anthem says will not cover Sarepta's approved Duchenne drug

-(Reuters Health) - Simple adjustments can help both amateur and professional golfers improve their performance, sports medicine specialists say.

-Health insurer Anthem Inc said it would not cover the first U.S. Food and Drug Administration-approved drug to treat Duchenne muscular dystrophy (DMD) calling it "investigational and not medically necessary".
+(Reuters) - Health insurer Anthem Inc said it will not cover Sarepta Therapeutics Inc's drug to treat the rare condition of Duchenne muscular dystrophy (DMD), calling it "investigational and not medically necessary."

-Bowing to pressure from patient advocates, the FDA approved the drug, developed by Sarepta Therapeutics Inc, last month, even though an outside panel of experts and the agency's own reviewers questioned its efficacy.
+The U.S. Food & Drug Administration approved the drug last month under pressure from patient advocates, even though an outside panel of experts and the agency's own reviewers had questioned its efficacy.

-The accelerated approval is based on data believed to predict a clinical benefit.
-Sarepta has to prove that benefit in a subsequent clinical trial, the outcome of which is expected to take at least a few years.
+Sarepta has priced the drug, called Exondys 51, at about $300,000 per patient per year.

+The Cambridge, Massachusetts-based company's stock was down about 7 percent on Friday.

+UnitedHealth Group Inc., the largest U.S. health insurer, does plan to cover the drug, a spokesman said on Friday.
+Aetna Inc plans to conduct a full clinical review to determine its coverage policy, spokesman T.J.
+Crawford said on Friday.

-Anthem, the second-largest health insurer in the United States, said on its website that clinical benefit, including improved motor function, had not been demonstrated by the drug, Exondys 51. (bit.ly/2e9qGhu)
+Anthem, the second-largest U.S. health insurer, said on Thursday on its website that clinical benefit, including improved motor function, had not been demonstrated by Exondys 51.

 "Exondys 51 failed to show it improves health outcomes, and therefore it is not a covered benefit for our members," Anthem spokeswoman Leslie Porras said in an emailed statement on Friday.

 DMD, a rare genetic muscle-wasting condition, typically emerges in childhood and mostly affects boys.
 It causes weakness in the arms and legs and eventually affects the lungs and heart.
 Patients frequently die in their 20s or 30s, according to the National Institutes of Health.

-The drug is designed to treat about 13 percent of all DMD patients, or some 1,300 to 1,900 in the United States.
+The drug is designed to treat about 13 percent of all DMD patients, or some 1,300 to 1,900 people in the United States.

-Sarepta has priced Exondys 51 at about $300,000 per patient per year.
-The Cambridge, Massachusetts-based company's stock was down about 8 percent on Friday.
+The FDA gave it accelerated approval based on data believed to predict a clinical benefit.
+Sarepta has to prove that benefit in a subsequent clinical trial, the outcome of which is expected to take at least a few years.

 To keep health insurance affordable, companies need to ensure that they are paying for safe and effective treatments, said Diana Zuckerman, president of non-profit organization National Center for Health Research.